eudoxia0/eudoxia0.github.io/article/_drafts/some-data-should-be-code.md

 ```

 Actions here would simply be ordinary Python libraries the CI script depends on.
 Again: conditions, loops, abstraction, type safety, we get all of those for free by virtue of using a language that was designed to be a language, rather than a data exchange language that slowly grows into a poorly-designed DSL.

+Why do we repeatedly end up here?
+Static data has better safety/static analysis properties than code, but I don't think that's foremost in mind when people design these systems.
+Besides, using code to emit data (as CDK does) gives you those exact same properties.
+Rather, I think some people think it's cute and clever to build tiny DSLs in a data format.
+They're proud that they can get away with a "simple, static solution rather than a dynamic one,

+If you're building a new CI system/IaC platform/Make replacement: please just let me write code to dynamically create the workflow/infrastructure/build graph.

 # Footnotes